“Love blinds us all…”

 It seems to me Overton asked herself this same question when writing the novel.
 Why wouldn’t Kristy just leave?
 She’s been a strong, capable single mother since she was a teenager.
 She’s fought every step of the way to provide her son with a shot at a better life.
 Why would a person like that not leave someone who was breaking her down, destroying everything she’d worked so hard for?

 Overton’s answer to that question took the reality of the situation and turned it into something campy, something that lacked believability.
 She underplayed working through Kristy’s decision to get herself out of the situation, and overplayed Kristy’s guilt after she’d done what she needed to do.
-I really did nottttt like the direction Kristy’s character development took – there was no celebration of freedom, no confidence in her decision, no turnaround to being the fighter that she had been before.
+I really did not like the direction Kristy’s character development took – there was no celebration of freedom, no confidence in her decision, no turnaround to being the fighter that she had been before.
 This should have been a transformative event in Kristy’s life.

 Granted, I’ve never killed anyone…that you know of…but Kristy was just too much of a blubbering mess.
-There should have been a sense of satisfaction at witnessing Lance’s demise, for the reader as well.
+There should have been a sense of satisfaction at witnessing Lance’s demise.
+For the reader as well.
 If we’re already going off the rails of reality with this section of the book, might as well go all the way and leave Sad Sack Kristy behind.

-To me, there was a serious misstep made in terms of what to give attention to in this novel.
-There should have been more suspense created with a deeper understanding of Lance’s ex-wives, and his past crimes, and less focus on the sad man writing Kristy letters on death row.
+To me, there was a misstep in terms of what to give attention to in this novel.
+There should have been more suspense created with a deeper understanding of Lance’s ex-wives and his past crimes, and less focus on the sad man writing Kristy letters on death row.
 There should have been a more sinister atmosphere created by discovering things about Lance’s current personal ties and financial situation.
 He’s a Judo teacher/part-time realtor who can afford a brand new Jeep and SUV in one shot?
 Where the hell was Kristy’s investigative prowess to kick the tension up a notch?
 She should have been sneaking around, trying not to get caught, as she unravelled Lance’s bullshit and found confidence in her decision to end him.

 Again, it just felt like this novel didn’t know what it wanted to be – a soapy drama or something thrilling.

-Also, I do not believe for a second that there wasn’t a single person living under the same roof as Kristy, who didn’t notice something was wrong.
+Also, I do not believe for a second that there wasn’t a single person living under the same roof as Kristy who didn’t notice something was wrong.
 I’ve lived it – someone always thinks something is different.
 Someone also notices a bruise you thought you covered up.
 Someone always notices the weight you’ve lost and the change in your personality.
-It doesn’t mean they do anything about it, but there’s not a chance in hell her father and son – two men who have lived with Kristy her whole life, didn’t notice the difference in their favourite person.
+It doesn’t mean they do anything about it, but there’s not a chance in hell her father and son – two men who have lived with Kristy her whole life – didn’t notice the difference in their favourite person.

 Ultimately, this novel had potential but it lost itself and didn’t leave me impressed.